snowdd1/homebridge-knx/handler-add-in.md

 Returns a local constant's value.
 Local constants are stored in the service's sub-section "LocalConstants" and can be used to store referenced services and referenced devices for use with **getGlobalValue()** if you need to make functionality of one service dependent on a value from another service/device. *Example: a homekit blocker switch: If that switch is on, all handlers refuse to send values to the KNX bus.*
 - {string} field - The name of the constant
 - returns {primitive} - Dependent on the constant's type
-*Comment: This is not intended to be a complete home server replacement.
-It is thought to be a mapping aid for homekit*

 ###this.myAPI.getProperty(field,property)
 Get a characteristics property.
 Used for getting the minValue or maxValue or stepValue properties from the homekit characteristic, which might be overwritten by values in the knx_config.json file.
 Watch out, these use the hap-nodejs-syntax, not the knx_config-syntax.